The Feather of Finist the Falcon: Perm

 In a tale from Perm Krai with the title "Фифилисто ясно перышко" ("Fifilist, Bright Feather"), a father wants to gift his three daughters presents, and the youngest asks for Fifilist Bright Feather.
 The man does not seem to find the object on the first two trips, only on the third.
 After the girl gets Fifilist Bright Feather, she summons him by her window with a song and he comes to give her beautiful dresses to go to church with.
 The girl goes to church twice and is not recognized by her sisters, but on the third time she tells them she was the girl in beautiful dresses.
 On the fourth time, the sister place scissors by the window, Fifilist is hurt by the blades and flies back to wherever he comes from.
 The girl decides to go after him and meets Baba Yaga in her hut.
 Baba Yaga gives the heroine three eggs and three bowls, one of copper on the first time, silver on the second and gold on the third, and advises her to trade them for three nights with Fifilist, who is living with Baba Yaga's daughters.

-In a tale from Perm Gubernia with the title "СКАЗКА О ДУНЬКЕ-ДУРКЕ И ЯСНОМ СОКОЛЕ" ("The Tale of Dunka-Durka and the Bright Falcon"), an old man and an old woman live with their three daughters, the youngest, Dunka, called a fool by the elder two.
-One day, their father goes to the market and asks his daughters what he can buy them: the elder asks for a riboon, the middle one for a handkerchief, and Dunka for Bright Falcon.
+Russian linguist Dmitry Zelenin published a tale from Perm Gubernia with the title "Сказка о Дуньке-дурке и Ясном Соколе" ("The Tale of Dunka-Durka and the Bright Falcon").
+In this tale, an old man and an old woman live with their three daughters, the youngest, Dunka, called a fool by the elder two.
+One day, their father goes to the market and asks his daughters what he can buy them: the elder asks for a ribbon, the middle one for a handkerchief, and Dunka for Bright Falcon.
 The man gets a feather of Bright Falcon to Dunka.
 One day, the Bright Falcon flies in to Dunka's room and gives her beautiful dresses she wears to go to church.
 Eventually, Dunka's sisters discover the Bright Falcon's clandestine visits to their sister, and place knives on the windowsill.
 The next time the bird comes in, he pricks his body on the blades and injures himself, then flies back whence he came.
 When Dunka enters her room, she sees the blood on the window and decides to go after him.
-Dunka passes by the huts of three Baba Yagas: the first Baba Yaga tells the girl how the Bright Falcon is getting married to the granddaughter of the third Baba Yaga; the second gives the girl a golden preshenka (spinning wheel), a silver spindle and a golden pail and jug, and advises her to use the objects to trade for three nights with the third Baba Yaga's granddaughter.
+Dunka passes by the huts of three Baba Yagas: the first Baba Yaga tells the girl how the Bright Falcon married the granddaughter of the third Baba Yaga; the second gives the girl a golden preshenka (spinning wheel), a silver spindle and a golden pail and jug, and advises her to use the objects to trade for three nights with the third Baba Yaga's granddaughter.
 Dunka fails on the first two nights, but manages on the third one; the Bright Falcon wakes up and escapes with the girl from Baba Yaga's granddaughter's clutches.